AshotMovyan/Unreal-Engine-Version-Control-Submission-Steps/README.md

 ## Saving Changes
 - Manual Saving: Use Ctrl + S (Windows) / Command + S (Mac) for manual saving within the Unreal Engine editor.
-- Save All: Utilize the "Save All" option under the "File" menu to save all changes at once.
+- Save All: Utilize the "Save All" option under the "File" menu to save all changes at once or Ctrl + Shift + s.

 ## Submitting Changes
 1. Commit Changes: Review and commit modified files using your Revision Control system.
 2. Write Descriptive Messages: Provide clear commit messages detailing the purpose of each change.
 3. Submit Changes: After committing, submit changes to the Revision Control system for tracking and collaboration.

-## Resolving Conflicts
-- Use the tools provided by your Revision Control system to resolve conflicts efficiently, particularly when multiple team members modify the same files.

-## Contribution
-Feel free to contribute to this guide by suggesting improvements or additional information related to managing Unreal Engine projects with Revision Control.

 ## License
-This guide is licensed under the MIT License.
+This guide is licensed under the MIT License of DronSim.